wridgeu/UI5-offline-ppoc/README.md

 * [CORS Anywhere](https://www.npmjs.com/package/cors-anywhere)

 ### ToDo:
-* OData
+- [ ] OData with Mocking Service for testing purposes
-* Adjust Controller/UI Code - currently only for testing & learning purposes
+- [ ] Adjust Controller/UI Code - currently only for testing & learning purposes
-* Synchronization between Front- and Backend (with SW and IDDB-Data to OData or others; Fetch)
+- [ ] Synchronization between Front- and Backend (with SW and IDDB-Data to OData or others; Fetch)
-* Sync-Event on SW has to be implemented :white_check_mark:
-* Bind IndexedDB Object Store as model to some list control
+- [ ] Bind IndexedDB Object Store as model to some list control
-* Fixing SW registration when deployed to an SAP System ServiceWorker registration failed:  Failed to register a ServiceWorker: An SSL certificate error occurred when fetching the script.

 ## More information
 * [Live Demo](https://sap.github.io/openui5-basic-template-app)